turunenv/ohtu-s23-miniprojekti/README.md

 Type "cancel" to cancel
 Give source type:
 ```
-Currently the supported reference types are book and article.
+Currently the supported reference types are book, article and inproceedings.
 If you type ***cancel*** before a reference is added, you can cancel adding a reference and return to the starting menu.

 The required information for a book are: